 Courses with Requirements for Enrollment

-A final exam schedule for the summer and fall semester will be posted on the Exam Information page on the KU Law website.
+A final exam schedule for the spring semester will be posted on the Exam Information page on the KU Law website.
 Choose your course schedules mindful that you may have several consecutive final examinations and that relief from such a situation cannot be guaranteed to any student.

 Waitlists will be online in Enroll & Pay.
 Upcoming 3Ls will be given priority since they will be the first to enroll.
 If you choose to use the waitlist, keep in mind we have identified a few glitches.
 If you sign up on a waitlist the computer will automatically enroll you in the class if there is an opening and will not give you any type of notice.
-The computer will not enroll you if you are enrolled in a class that conflicts with the waitlisted class.
-If you have a hold, the computer will not pull you from the waitlist.
+The waitlist will not function if you are enrolled in a class that conflicts with the waitlisted class.
 Since you will be automatically enrolled in the class if there is an opening, you will be responsible to check your schedule online regularly and make any adjustments necessary.

 Important Enrollment Reminders